 If you are migrating to AWS, there are often problems that arise from vertically-scaled legacy applications.
 Quite simply, these applications can go against the grain of AWS.
 Sometimes, the answer may be Hybrid Cloud, using a hardware-based load balancer rather than a pure cloud solution, or deploying an SQL server into a Windows instance.
 PaaS offerings may be the proper solution.
 You may even need to change the structure of the cloud environment to fit your specific applications.

 Also, when using AWS, customers may not be familiar with their shared responsibility model, which dictates who is responsible for the maintenance of specific parts of the security of your applications.
 It can be easy for customers to forget about what they need to do on an on-going basis.
 By partnering with a managed service provider, they take on the responsibility of continuous monitoring and operations, so you don’t have to worry.
 That enables you the freedom to focus on your business and build impactful solutions.

 Additionally, if you choose to perform your cloud migration on your own, or with a vendor inexperienced in your technology, chances are the migration process will be inefficient and greatly escalate your project’s cost.
 The right hosting partner will perform all the troubleshooting and optimize your workload to ensure a successful and cost-efficient migration.

-At Corporate Technologies Group, we provide our clients with a white glove service in evaluating, selecting, implementing, and post install support of their technology that runs their business.
+At Corporate Technologies Group, we provide our clients with white-glove service in evaluating, selecting, implementing, and post-install support of their technology that runs their business.
 Our goal is to provide expertise to help clients figure out how to stay out of harm’s way and allow clients the ability to have one point of support along with taking away the pain points associated with technology.